cmkobel/gBGC/README.md

 ## Relating to ClonalFrame

 [ClonalFrameML](https://github.com/xavierdidelot/ClonalFrameML) uses EM and Viterbi in order to infer recombination.
+Unlike mcorr, ClonalFrame is originally designed for use on single gene data.
 I ran each gene from the Rhizobium leguminosarum dataset through ClonalFrame, and plotted each genes recombination rate per mutation rate as follows:

 ![](https://raw.githubusercontent.com/cmkobel/gBGC/master/log/8_cf_raw.png)
 _**Figure 8**: Genes from the Rhizobium leguminosarum dataset.
 Unitig 0._